 Choose Ed.D. in Educational Sustainability at UW-Stevens Point

-The Doctor of Education (Ed.D.) in Educational Sustainability program at the University of Wisconsin-Stevens Point is designed for working professionals from interdisciplinary fields in sustainability.
+The Doctor of Education (Ed.D.) in Educational Sustainability program at the University of Wisconsin-Stevens Point is 100% online* and designed for working professionals from interdisciplinary fields in sustainability.
 The program will prepare graduates to be educators and leaders who hold a passion for transforming systems of teaching and learning.
 The curriculum is intended to provide students the opportunity to actively engage in coursework, research and professional practice in the field of sustainability.
 For the purpose of the degree, sustainability is broadly defined using the six core principles.
 Students can explore sustainability in one or more of these principles to personalize learning in the program.

 If you are interested in building socially, ecologically and economically sustainable communities and interested in transforming systems of teaching, learning and leadership, you are encouraged to apply

 !
 Students from a diverse academic and professional backgrounds make up the student body, in diverse processional arenas; you do not you do not need a graduate degree in education.
 Please visit the current student bios

 to learn about the students interests and background that make up this transdisciplinary program!